The renowned St. Olaf Choir has brought its message of hope and faith to audiences around the world for more than a century.

 Under Armstrong’s leadership, the choir continues to expand its tour horizons, engaging capacity audiences in major concert halls throughout the United States and worldwide.
-The ensemble has toured internationally 14 times.
-In June 2017, the choir returned to Asia for a two-week tour of South Korea and Japan.
+The ensemble has toured internationally 15 times.
+Most recently, in June 2019, the St. Olaf Choir toured Norway for two weeks with the St. Olaf Orchestra.

 The choir’s many honors include being chosen as American Public Media’s sole American representative at the prestigious European Broadcasting Union’s Choral Competition, at which it was named one of four finalists.
 The choir’s 2013 PBS Christmas special, filmed in Norway, won two Upper Midwest Regional Emmy awards.
 In March 2017, the St. Olaf Choir was among the 6 St. Olaf ensembles invited to perform the St. Olaf Christmas Festival program at the National Conference of the American Choral Directors Association, held at Orchestra Hall.